01 of 10

 Removing Additional Sections

 Remove the additional sections of fruit with a spoon or your fingers and add to the plate.Continue to 9 of 10 below.

 Working with durian can leave your hands smelling of durian all day long.
 Here's a tip: Running hot water through (or in and around) the durian skin creates a very mild lye water, which when combined with soap, helps gets rid of the smell.Continue to 10 of 10 below.

 10 of 10

 Since durian is a tropical fruit from Southeast Asia, it's no surprise that many recipes are from that part of the world.
-Give Laotian sticky rice with durian a try, a delicious dessert with coconut milk.
-Or perhaps a homemade ice cream flavored with durian—a nice change from vanilla!
+Give Laotian sticky rice with durian a try—a delicious dessert made with coconut milk.
+Or maybe you could whip up a homemade ice cream flavored with durian—a nice change from vanilla!

-And the best part is that durian is very healthy, with high concentrations of vitamins and minerals.
-It is unique among fruit in that it contains the B-complex vitamins (great for vegetarians!).
-It is also rich in dietary fiber and high in vitamin C, potassium, essential amino acid, copper, iron, and magnesium.
+The best thing about durian is that it's very healthy, with high concentrations of vitamins and minerals.
+It is unique among fruit in that it contains the B-complex vitamins and so is especially great for vegetarians and vegans.
+It's also rich in dietary fiber and high in vitamin C, potassium, the essential amino acid tryptophan, copper, iron, and magnesium.